Ensuring a positive online presence

-Last week you explored how showing personal or casual photos or content to professional audiences can unintentionally be damaging to your career prospects.
-Well, the same is true of behaviour and language.
+Last week, you explored how showing personal or casual photos or content to professional audiences can unintentionally be damaging to your career prospects.
+The same is true of behaviour and language.
 While many social platforms are conversational in nature, you should always try to ensure that your participation is constructive and non-confrontational.
 This is true even when you disagree with someone else’s perspective.

 What does that mean in practice?

 You should try to engage with others as you would like to be interacted with.
-You should also remain positive, constructive and/or helpful in both your behaviour and your tone.
+You should also remain positive, constructive and helpful in both your behaviour and your tone.

 If you are able to see the best in people and assume good intentions, even in the middle of a heated debate about an issue, you will probably be engaging in a positive way.
 Even if someone is a potential competitor, it is possible to find ways to disagree respectfully and politely.

 You should try to engage with the ideas and use examples, experience and evidence to present an alternative view.
 Don’t ever resort to name-calling or dismissing someone by attacking their character, background or motive rather than addressing the facts.
 Plus, positivity is infectious.
 If you present yourself or your content in a positive, upbeat way, people in the professional sphere are more likely to want to engage with it.

 That doesn’t mean you should try to put a positive spin on everything you post.
 It might mean using language which seeks out possibilities and alternative solutions, or which encourages reflection or personal action rather than shutting down any discussion.

 There’s a big difference between:

 “This is a terrible ad campaign and everyone involved in it should be fired.”